 Graduate study in Elementary Education is designed to prepare candidates for careers in Elementary Education Pre-K-6 (Initial Licensure).
 Graduate study in Elementary Education leads to the Master of Education.

-Admission Requirements:
+^{}Initial teacher preparation programs only.

-Have an undergraduate GPA of not less than 2.7 or better on a 4.0 scale (cumulative at the end of the final semester of undergraduate work, or be granted provisional admission followed by a review after completion of 6 hours.

-\\\\\ Candidates must successfully complete the PRAXIS I and II (Elementary Content Knowledge) assessments, Virginia Communication and Literacy Assessment (VCLA)

-\\\\\ Submit official transcripts to verify core content areas for Elementary Education.
+Admission Requirements: Candidates seeking admission must: Complete a graduate application Have an undergraduate GPA of not less than 3.0 or better on a 4.0 scale (cumulative at the end of the final semester of undergraduate work).
+Present a competitive GRE score according to University policy.
+Candidates must successfully complete the PRAXIS Core Academic Skills for Educations (CASE) Mathematics and II (Elementary Content Knowledge) assessments, Virginia Communication and Literacy Assessment (VCLA) Submit official transcripts to verify core content areas for Elementary Education.
 Candidates are solely responsible for meeting all requirements prior to being moved into Phase II of the program.

-- I. Candidates must maintain a 3.0 GPA at the graduate level in order to be retained in graduate school. - II.
-Upon admission (conditional or unconditional), precandidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
+- Candidates must maintain a 3.0 GPA at the graduate level in order to be retained in graduate school. - II.
+Upon admission candidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
 Program cards will be signed by the advisor.
-Upon approval of the program card by the Dean of the Graduate School, the advisor and candidate will receive a copy.
+Upon approval of the program card by the Dean of the Graduate College, the advisor and candidate will receive a copy.